kushagramttl/Data-Transfer-Node-in-a-Box/README.md

 * Django setup
 * Learning about protocol for transfer of files
 * Learning about image and container creation

+For March 12, 2021:
+* Create container that can store data
+* Learn about communication between 2 containers
+* Django setup for user access to portal
+* Learn about network transfer using HTTP and S3

+The further releases of applications are not fixed yet for a particular date and are dependent on evaluation results from experiments being conducted for the project.

 The further releases of application are not fixed yet for a particular date and are dependent on evaluation results from experiments being conducted for the project.